 7. Finding out they enjoy something you love, too.
 Whether it’s cultural foods that make you swell with pride that they can share your tacos de lengua with you, or you find out they’re interested in your favorite hobby, too—it’s amazing to share your favorite things with your favorite people.

 8. Working hard for your children.
-I am incredibly thankful my husband and I can work to provide for our girl—sometimes that looks like working from home, working in the home, or working outside of it—but I am thankful for time spent missing her but working towards goals for our family.
+I am incredibly thankful my husband and I can work to provide for our girl—sometimes that looks like working from home, working in the home, or working outside of it—but I am thankful for time spent missing her but working towards our family goals.

 10. Sloppy baby kisses.
-When the term “big wet one” was invented in reference to kisses, I’m pretty sure they were talking about a toddler learning how to give kisses.
+When the term “big wet one” was invented about kisses, I’m pretty sure they were talking about a toddler learning how to give kisses.
 Open mouth, full hearts, can’t lose.

 11. When they begin to play independently.
 If you do something with your child that they enjoy, you’re likely to be doing it until you die.
 But in those tender moments where you’re doing something else while they play contentedly with toys or books or another child?
 That is peak parenting, friend.

 12. When they eat what you’ve cooked.
 I know, I know—you win some, you lose some.
 But there are those magical meals where you’ve coaxed your kiddo into eating what everyone else is, and it’s then in a harmonious moment you decide maybe you’ll tackle world peace next.

 13. Going out for your first date after baby.
 Whether it’s a week or a year postpartum, it’s a huge blessing to get out of the house for an evening with no littles in tow.
 Will you miss them?
 Sure.
 Will you enjoy the heck out of some appetizers, beer, or adult time without baby shark playing somewhere in the distance?
 Absolutely.